FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 ### Encoding specification of multi-value choice

-In a message schema, the choices are specified as `<choice>` members of an `<set>` element.
+In a message schema, the choices are specified as `<choice>` members of a `<set>` element.
 Choices are assigned values as an ordinal of bits in the bit set.
 The first Choice "0" is assigned the least significant bit;
 choice "1" is the second bit, and so forth.